 5) Your right to restriction

-You have the right to request that we restrict any processing of your personal data until any errors have been rectified.
+You have the right to request that we restrict any processing of your personal information until any errors have been rectified.
 In this situation, the right to restrict is not stand-alone and can be applied in tandem with the right to rectification.

 We will consider your request and reply within one month (or three months for complex cases) with the outcome.